st3r4g/wlanthy/README.md

 Depends on `anthy`, `wayland` and `libxkbcommon`.

-On Sway, this requires a [patch to add virtual-keyboard grabs support][sway-keyboard-grab].
+On Sway, this requires a [patch to add keyboard grab support][sway-keyboard-grab].

     meson build/